intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 There were also some interesting discussions regarding the use of multicast and whether it would help or hurt on the energy efficiency of communications.
-There were some studies and simulations that showed the potential gains to be had but were to be balanced against some of the well known barriers to deployment of multicast.
+There were some studies and simulations that showed the potential gains to be had but they were to be balanced against some of the well known barriers to deployment of multicast.
 We also heard from a leading Content Delivery Network (CDN) operator regarding their views on multicast and how it relates to media usage and consumption